-This tutorial walks through how you can use Transforms Python to transform a spreadsheet of recent meteorite discoveries to a usable dataset ready for analysis.
+This tutorial walks through how you can use Python transforms to transform a spreadsheet of recent meteorite discoveries to a usable dataset ready for analysis.

 This tutorial uses data from NASA’s Open Data Portal ↗.
-You can follow along on your own Code Repository with this sample dataset:
+You can follow along on your own code repository with this sample dataset:

 This dataset contains data about meteorites that have been found on Earth.
 Note that the data has been cleaned to make it easier to work with.